 There are no existing water or wastewater treatment plants, electric power plants, telecommunications facilities, natural gas facilities, or stormwater drainage infrastructure located on-site.
 Therefore, the project's implementation will not require the relocation of any of the aforementioned facilities.
-The project site is currently undeveloped though the site has existing electrical, sewer and water connections adjacent to the project site.
+The project site is currently developed and has existing electrical and water connections adjacent to the project site.
 The proposed project's connection can be adequately handled by the existing infrastructure.
 As a result, the potential impacts will be less than significant.